VildeBruhn/vildebruhn.github.io/day1/univar_apply.md

 ![Accel_logl_surface](/assets/images/loglik_accel.png)

-The 3D plot can be rotated vertically and horizontally to get a better overview of the likelihood surface, which is why the observation angle is different for this 3D plot compared to the 3D plot for the decelerated model.
+The 3D plot can be rotated vertically and horizontally to get a better overview of the log-likelihood surface, which is why the observation angle is different for this 3D plot compared to the 3D plot for the decelerated model.

 ## Ornstein-Uhlenbeck models